Getting StartedInstallation

 • SQlAlchemy: SQL toolkit and Object Relational Mapper that gives application developers the full power and flexibility of SQL.

-> pip install flama[pydantic, pagination, database]
+pip install flama[pydantic, database, client]

 Development